psu13/mutable-hakyll/posts/i-am-malenia-blade-of-miquella.md

 runners are the best at building powerful characters fairly quickly.
 Although sometimes the stuff they do to make this happen is impossible for mere humans to duplicate.

-As always, your main concern is leveling weapons.
+The one stat buff item aside, your main concern is leveling weapons.
 Weapon leveling is the key to getting powerful in FromSoft games, and _Elden Ring_ is no different.
 Character leveling is mostly for health, and thus latitude for making mistakes.
 In general before the late game you can plan on getting enough stones to upgrade one or two somber and one or two regular weapons to close to max level.
 You can't really do more than this, so keep this in mind before when budgeting upgrade materials.

 #### Magic Runs